官方文档

 Properties can be altered by POSTing a JSON document to the endpoint.

-The JSON document must contain a set field with a map of the properties to override and
+field with a map of the properties to override and

 their new values.